vk3txd/nko-antenna-brief/docs/NKO_and_AI.md

 # NKO and the use of AI

-This repository exists partly because AI became part of the investigation.
+This repository exists partly because AI became part of the investigation and development.

 That does not mean AI invented the NKO or that AI should be trusted blindly.
 It means AI was used as a very fast research and sanity-check tool during the process.